While it would be easy to overcomplicate this topic, it boils down to some key points and a basic understanding of the financial institution’s world.

 How much do I have to share with the financial institution?

 Revenue Generation: Most financial institution executives understand the need to generate non-interest or fee income.
-Adding an investment advisory program that will generate income for them is often a good place to start.
+Adding an investment program that will generate income for them is often a good place to start.
 Ask them if they have explored adding a program to generate non-interest income.

 Offensive Positioning in the Market: If the financial institution doesn’t have a program and neither does their competition, adding an investment program might be a good way to differentiate their offering.
 The proverbial one-stop-shop.

 Loyalty: Another way to address it is customer loyalty.
-Financial institutions are in competition with other financial institutions, advisors, the super banks, the insurance agents and at this point Apple and PayPal.
+Financial institutions are in competition with other financial institutions, financial professionals, the super banks, the insurance agents and at this point Apple and PayPal.
 So how do they keep customers closer to home?
 By working with them on their investments as well as their banking needs.

 A study by Kehrer-Bielan reported households that invest with their financial institution have 38 percent higher checking account balances and 140 percent higher savings account balances.
 Additionally, over 50 percent of the households that invest with their financial institution say they would not switch to another financial institution regardless of the offer.
-In comparison, only 25 percent of households not investing with their financial advisor said they would consider switching if presented with a compelling offer.
+In comparison, only 25 percent of households not investing with their financial professional said they would consider switching if presented with a compelling offer.